kamora/PHPCodeGuide/PHPStyleGuide.md

 	* @param: Parameters with data type, variable name, and description
 	* @return: Return data type, if applicable
 5. [**Function return**](#5-function-return)
-	* MUST occur as early as possible
-	* MUST be initialized prior at top
 	* MUST be preceded by blank line, except inside control statement
 	* i.e. `if (!$expr) { return false; }`